Clan MacAlpine

-Family MacAlpine is a Scottish clan without a Hereditary Chief recognized by the Lord Lyon King of Arms.
-However, following a Petition to the Lord Lyon King of Arms, a Family Convention (or Derbhfine) was held at Abbotsford House the home of Sir Walter Scott on 10 September 2016.
+Family MacAlpine is Scottish Family without a Hereditary Chief recognized by the Lord Lyon King of Arms.
+However, following a Petition to the Lord Lyon King of Arms, a Family Convention was held at Abbotsford House the home of Sir Walter Scott on 10 September 2016.
 The Family Conclave selected and recommended Michael Todd McAlpin Senior for the role of Commander.
 On 19 April 2017 Michael received his Commission as Commander of MacAlpine from Dr. Joseph Morrow the Lord Lyon.
 This Commission has empowered him to do and perform all acts and functions proper for a period of ten years or until a Chief is named.